 - Is it necessary to suppress intellect to become a Christian?

 Is everyone who believes in Jesus Christ assured of having eternal salvation?
-Several scripture verses seem to indicate that simply believing in Jesus Christ is all that is necessary to be assured of eternal salvation.
-Among these verses are John 3:15-18, 36; 6:40, 47; and Romans 10:9.
+Several scriptures seem to indicate that simply believing in Jesus Christ is all that is necessary to be assured of eternal salvation.
+Among these scriptures are John 3:15-18, 36; 6:40, 47; and Romans 10:9.

 And, in John 5:24, Jesus declares, “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.”
-This scripture passage implies that even just believing in God the Father is sufficient for eternal salvation.
-If so, this seems to indicate that even demons are going to enjoy eternal salvation, since James 2:19 says, “You believe that there is one God.
+This scripture seems to imply that even just believing in God the Father is sufficient for eternal salvation.
+If this so, then, apparently, even demons are going to enjoy eternal salvation, since James 2:19 says, “You believe that there is one God.
 You do well.
 Even the demons believe – and tremble!”